Follow TV Tropes

 The Sopranos may very well be my favorite show ever.
 I'd hate to compare it to my other contender, The Wire, because The Sopranos broke down all previously set conventions set a template for the modern HBO-esque drama.

-At the risk of sounding pretentious, I find it strange to me that I hold this show in very high regard since I usually dislike watching shows at all; I find it difficult to commit to dozens of hours revolving around what I perceive to be the same, basic repetitive plotlines and characters.
+At the risk of sounding pretentious, I find it strange that I hold this show in very high regard since I usually dislike watching shows at all; I find it difficult to commit to dozens of hours revolving around what I perceive to be the same, basic repetitive plotlines and characters.

 The Sopranos isn't like that all; it's quality television, with each episode being almost like a movie on its own, and with the first two seasons being engaging, funny, and well produced.
 There is a great soundtrack from all conceivable genres and decades; couple with certain scenes, certain songs are associated with the show forever and the series even led to me listening to new musicians.
 The story is intriguing and there are actual stakes, and more so in the first two seasons; people are endangered and you get the feeling that anyone can die (and many major characters do).